Art of Europe: Northern art up to the Renaissance

 Early Netherlandish painting developed (but did not strictly invent) the technique of oil painting to allow greater control in painting minute detail with realism—Jan van Eyck (1366–1441) was a figure in the movement from illuminated manuscripts to panel paintings.

 Hieronymus Bosch (1450?–1516), a Dutch painter, is another important figure in the Northern Renaissance.
-In his paintings, he used religious themes, but combined them with grotesque fantasies, colorful imagery, and peasant folk legends.
+He used religious themes, but combined them with grotesque fantasies, colorful imagery, and peasant folk legends.
 His paintings often reflect the confusion and anguish associated with the end of the Middle Ages.

 Albrecht Dürer introduced Italian Renaissance style to Germany at the end of the 15th century, and dominated German Renaissance art.